-We have designed our Organs-on-Chips technology to fully recreate the complex, dynamic state in which living cells function within a real human organ: substrate (extracellular matrix), tissue-tissue interface, mechanical forces, immune cells and blood components, and biochemical surroundings.
-This unique design approach enables us to accurately recreate and modulate human biology and disease states.
+We have designed our Organs-on-Chips technology to fully recreate the complex, dynamic state in which living cells function within a real human organ.
+This unique approach to developing our technology enables us to accurately recreate and modulate human biology and disease states.

 June 1, 2015

 Using engineering principles we are able to control critical aspects of the living cellular microenvironment within our Organ-Chips.

 “Our team has developed working models of the lung, liver, intestine, and skin.
 We are also developing designs for other organ systems such as the kidney, heart, and skin.”

 Our Organ-Chips recreate living human physiology.
-The key aspects of our system that allow us to emulate human biology include:
+Key aspects of our system that allow us to emulate human biology include:

 1) Extracellular Matrix

 Cells of an organ require a physical surface so they can attach and function.
 This is the extracellular matrix, comprised of molecules secreted by cells that provide the structural and biochemical support to the surrounding cells in a tissue.

 We recreate this key component of in vivo biology with a porous membrane in the central channel of our Organ-Chips.
-This membrane is coated with extracellular matrix proteins that are found in the native organ to promote cell attachment and assembly.
+This membrane is coated with extracellular matrix proteins that are found in human organs and promote cell attachment and assembly.